 Sounds painful right?

-The Green Chile or Chlie Verde I used for this dish are certainly not the hottest kids on the block (or peppers on the vine) but they were perfect for me.
+The Green Chile or Chili Verde I used for this green curry dish are certainly not the hottest kids on the block (or peppers on the vine) but they were perfect for me.
 Use this handy dandy chart to decide what you want to venture into.
 (Source)

-Now because I was traumatized for life by my first hot chile eating contest where I was the only one participating, I donned latex gloves to slice, dice and deseed my chiles.
+Now because I was traumatized for life by my first hot chili eating contest where I was the only one participating, I donned latex gloves to slice, dice and deseed my chilies.
 Perhaps not necessary but be sure you wash your hands really, really well and keep them away from eyes and private spots!
-Also remember- the seeds are like little spice bombs so if you are uncertain of how much heat you can handle, deseed your peppers or start with just a few.
+Also remember – the seeds are like little spice bombs so if you are uncertain of how much heat you can handle, deseed your peppers or start with just a few.
 Learn more about chili peppers here.

-Now, aside from adding a delightfully delicious kick to your dish, they also add a delightfully delicious kick to your health.
+Now, aside from adding a delightfully delicious kick to your dish, chilis also add a delightfully delicious kick to your health.
+Chili peppers:

 - Fight migraines and sinus pain